A Model for Integrating SDOH Screening and Referral in the EHR

 Social determinants of health (SDOH), such as economic hardship and unsafe or unstable housing, are known to impact individuals' health and wellbeing, but many physicians lack the time, training, and resource awareness to broach such topics during patient visits.
 To remedy this problem, hospitals, EHR software vendors, and organizations such as the American Medical Association are turning their attention to finding effective, efficient social determinant of health screening methods.

-Boston Medical Center, which in 2017 began research and evaluation of a custom SDOH screening model, is an example of this work in action.
+Boston Medical Center (BMC), which in 2017 began research and evaluation of a custom SDOH screening model, is an example of this work in action.
 In addition to understanding of the SDOH burdens among the hospital’s own patients, the study set out to assess the feasibility of an EHR-integrated screening system and auto-generated targeted resource referrals based on SDOH responses.
 This week, the research team published initial results in Medical Care.

 “We hope to inspire confidence that helping patients address social needs is feasible for hospital systems, and to prove that it’s a strategy that all hospitals and states should adopt,” says Stephanie Losi, co-lead of the study.